 Heading to Iceland and wish to check out the famous Blue Lagoon Spa?
 Or are you wondering if it is worth spending money there?
 In this detailed guide, we will share all the ins and outs of the spa, and all the important tips for visiting the Blue Lagoon Iceland so that you are well-prepared.

 The Blue Lagoon is considered to be one of the 25 Wonders of the World by National Geographic.
-It is a geothermal spa located in southwestern Iceland, close to the Keflavik International Airport.
+It is a geothermal spa located in southwestern Iceland, close to the Keflavík International Airport.
+When flying from North America, this is the airport you will most likely fly into.

-We have been to the Blue Lagoon twice (together and solo), and you will find all the FAQ, photos, and planning tips below.
+We have been to the Blue Lagoon twice (together and solo), and you will find all the FAQs, photos, and planning tips below.

 Tips for visiting the Blue Lagoon Iceland